 So many of the trees I’ve seen today have been covered in blossom that I thought it was the right time to share these easy and fun spring tree crafts for kids.
-These simple craft ideas all use our tree tree trunk printable and I’m sharing four fun ideas with you today, hopefully it will encourage you and your kids to think of a few ideas too using things you have at home or even any real blossom you find!
+These simple craft ideas all use our free tree printable and I’m sharing four fun ideas with you today, hopefully it will encourage you and your kids to think of a few ideas too using things you have at home or even any real blossom you find!

 Spring Tree Crafts for Kids